nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User enters an `add` command, specifying details of the task to be added, following the `add` command format
+1. User enters an `add` command, specifying details of the task to be added
 2. TaskManager parses the `add` command, and adds the task to the current task list
 3. TaskManager saves the current task list to storage and updates the GUI to display the updated list with the newly added task<br>
 Use case ends